yxuo/learning/readme.md

 * `TODΟs` must be written in uppercase.

-* Don't accumulate ready commits, for using in other days.
-Send them by the end of the day.
+* Update the repository everyday.
+Post commits until the end of the day, don't accumulate ready commits!

 ### Learning notes